openstack/rally/doc/source/quick_start/tutorial/step_1_setting_up_env_and_running_benchmark_from_samples.rst

 Note that the Rally input task above uses *regular expressions* to specify the image and flavor name to be used for server creation, since concrete names might differ from installation to installation.
-If this benchmark task fails, then the reason for that might a non-existing image/flavor specified in the task.
-To check what images/flavors are available in the deployment you are currently benchmarking, you might use the the following commands:
+If this task fails, then the reason for that might a non-existing image/flavor specified in the task.
+To check what images/flavors are available in the deployment, you might use the the following commands:

 .. code-block:: console